Silvana Espinoza Lau, LMFT

 I work from a systemic perspective, which means that I take into consideration the several systems (school, work, community, etc.) that you belong to and that can influence your well-being, or lack thereof.
 I will focus on any oppressive systems you may have experienced growing up (or that you still experience) and that may have contributed to any possible traumas.

 I base my practice mainly in attachment theory, liberation psychology, pedagogy of the oppressed, systemic therapy, and Acceptance and Commitment Therapy.
-I also rely on CBT, CPT, Emotionally Focused Therapy, and IFS when needed.
-Additionally, I explore dreamwork with clients ready to embark on a deeper understanding of themselves.
+I also rely on CBT, CPT, Emotionally Focused Therapy, IFS, and Brainspotting when needed.
+Additionally, I explore dreamwork and other spiritual practices with clients ready to embark on a deeper understanding of themselves.